 We stayed not too far from this beach.
 It is a hive of activity with restaurants lining the strip and a night market.
 It is a wonderful spot for a cocktail as you watch the sunset.

 If you are a foodie then one of the obvious things to do in Penang is to explore the huge variety of delicious food available all over the island.
 In Batu Ferringhi, there is a hawker centre selling divine street food.
 They have a huge selection of local favourites.
 I loved char kway toay, a local noodle dish with shrimp, cockles, lap cheong ( Chinese sausage), egg, bean sprouts, chives and soy sauce.
 It is such a unique taste I was hooked!
 Another delicious dish to try is the oyster omelette and of course Laksa, which has a totally different taste to anywhere else in Malaysia.

-Hopefully, you are now inspired and full of ideas on what to do in Penang.
+Hopefully, you are now inspired by the must visit attractions in Penang.
 If you are a foodie, or a history buff, or just looking to chill Penang is the perfect getaway.
 If you are in Kuala Lumpur it is a short journey to paradise so don’t miss out!